ENOFLAG/ENOKEY/README.md

-# ENOKEYS
+# ENOKEY

-This is the ENOKEYS repository for handling ssh keys.
+This is the ENOKEY project for handling ssh keys.
 It contains the following tools:

-* enokeys - Collect, Generate and Distribute an authorized_keys from user input over a web interface
+* enokey - Collect, Generate and Distribute an authorized_keys from user input over a webservice

 # Usage
 ```
-$ ./enokeys --help
+$ ./enokey --help
-Usage: target/debug/enokeys [options]
+Usage: target/debug/enokey [options]

 Options:
     -s, --storage ENOKEYS.storage